 Q2.
-Is there a list of vehicles that qualify for the new clean vehicle credit? (updated March 31, 2023)
+Is there a list of vehicles that qualify for the new clean vehicle credit? (updated October 6, 2023)

 A2.
 Yes.
-FuelEconomy.gov contains a list of eligible clean vehicles, including fuel cell vehicles, that qualified manufacturers have indicated to the IRS meet the requirements to claim the new clean vehicle credit.
+The Department of Energy hosts a purchaser-friendly version of IRS's list of eligible clean vehicles, including battery electric, plug-in hybrid, and fuel cell vehicles, that qualified manufacturers have indicated to the IRS meet the requirements to claim the new clean vehicle credit on FuelEconomy.gov.
 This list will be promptly updated as additional vehicle eligibility requirements take effect and as manufacturers provide updated information.
-That list is available here: Federal Tax Credits for Plug-in Electric and Fuel Cell Electric Vehicles Purchased in 2023 or After (fueleconomy.gov).
+That list is available here: fueleconomy.gov/newtaxcredit.
 Verifying the manufacturer's suggested retail price, final assembly, or that a specific vehicle is eligible may be necessary for certain makes and models, see Topic B FAQs 3 and 4.
 Final confirmation of vehicle qualification should be done at time of purchase.
 The seller must provide you with a report about a vehicle's eligibility at the time of sale.